+Freehold property

-Freehold property Leasehold property - 2% straight line
+- 2% straight line Leasehold property - 2% straight line

-Leasehold land

-- 2% straight line

-- 125 years reducing balance

-Fixtures and fittings and

-- 20% straight line and 33% straight line
+Leasehold land Fixtures and fittings and - 125 years straight line - 14-33% straight line equipment

-equipment

-Motor Vehicle

-- 25% straight line
+Motor Vehicle - 14-25% straight line

 A review for impairment of a fixed asset is carried out if events or changes in circumstances indicate that the carrying value of any fixed asset may not be recoverable.
 Shortfalls between the carrying value of fixed assets and their recoverable amounts are recognised as impairments.
 Impairment losses are recognised in the Consolidated Statement of Financial Activities.